carpentries/vise/reference/ci_update.md

   a character vector of `'true'` (default) or `'false'`, which indicates whether or not the existing packages should be updated.

-- skip_restore:
+- force_renv_init:

-  do not attempt to restore the renv.lock packages before hydration (this can be useful to update broken or very old packages, or when R updates and existing package versions cannot be restored)
+  a character vector of `'true'` or `'false'` (default), to force the re-initialization of renv even if a lockfile exists.
+This can be useful if you want to ensure that Bioconductor packages are properly initialized.
+This can also be useful to update broken or very old packages, or when R updates and existing package versions cannot be restored.

 - repos: